NCIS (franchise): NCIS (2003–present)

+NCIS: Los Angeles (2009–2023)

+NCIS: Los Angeles premiered on September 22, 2009 as the first spin-off of NCIS.
+The series starred rapper LL Cool J and actor Chris O'Donnell as special agents Sam Hanna and Grisha Callen, who worked for the Office of Special Projects in Los Angeles under operations manager Henrietta "Hetty" Lange (Linda Hunt).
+A two-part backdoor pilot for the series aired during the sixth season of NCIS earlier in the year.
+The series concluded on May 21, 2023, after its 14th and final season.

+NCIS: New Orleans (2014–2021)

+NCIS: New Orleans premiered on September 23, 2014, as the second spin-off of NCIS; it followed an NCIS division based in New Orleans led by Supervisory Special Agent Dwayne Cassius Pride (Scott Bakula).
+A two-part backdoor pilot aired during the eleventh season of NCIS.

 NCIS: Hawaiʻi (2021–2024)

-On February 16, 2021, it was reported that a potential spin-off set in Hawaii is in the works from NCIS: New Orleans executive producers Christopher Silber and Jan Nash.
-On April 23, 2021, it was announced that CBS had given the production a straight-to-series order to the spin-off, and reportedly intended to include the franchise's first female lead character.
+NCIS: Hawaiʻi premiered September 20, 2021, as the third spin-off of NCIS; the series followed the staff of the NCIS Pearl Harbor Field Office in Hawaii led by Special Agent in Charge Jane Tennant (Vanessa Lachey), the first female lead in the NCIS franchise.
+On April 26, 2024, the series was cancelled after three seasons.

 NCIS: Sydney (2023–present)

-On February 16, 2022, Paramount announced that a spin-off set in Sydney, Australia had been ordered by Network 10 and Paramount+; Shane Brennan has been announced as the showrunner for the spin-off, which will be the first set outside of the United States.
-The series premiered in Australia on Paramount+ on November 10, 2023 and aired on Network 10 from May 15, 2024.
+On February 16, 2022, Paramount announced that a spin-off set in Sydney, Australia had been ordered by Network 10 and Paramount+; Shane Brennan had been announced as the showrunner for the spin-off, which would be the first set outside of the United States.
+The series premiered in Australia on Paramount+ on November 10, 2023, and aired on Network 10 from May 15, 2024.
 It was also announced that in the United States, amid the suspension of other NCIS productions due to the 2023 Hollywood labor disputes, the series would also begin airing on a delayed basis on CBS from November 14.
 The series was available for streaming in selected territories internationally on Paramount+.
-Its second season premiered on 7 February 2025.
+Its second season premiered on February 7, 2025.

 The cast is led by Olivia Swann and Todd Lasance, with Sean Sagar, Tuuli Narkle, Mavournee Hazel and William McInnes.

 NCIS: Origins (2024–present)

-On January 5, 2024, it was announced that a spin-off and prequel series based on Leroy Jethro Gibbs's early days as an NCIS agent was in the works.
-Mark Harmon is set to reprise his role as Gibbs in a narrator role.
-The series is set to air during the 2024–2025 season.
+In January 2024, CBS ordered the prequel series NCIS: Origins; set in the 1990s and executive produced by Mark Harmon, it follows the beginning of Leroy Jethro Gibbs' career as a special agent of the NIS's Camp Pendleton branch, under a team led by Mike Franks.
+The series stars Austin Stowell as a younger Gibbs, with Harmon reprising his role as the present-day, retired Gibbs, who serves as narrator.
+The series premiered on October 14, 2024.